Fleas are often mistaken for several other bugs. If you are wondering, “what are some bugs that look like fleas” you are in the right place.

 Bird Mites (Ornithonyssus spp)

-Unlike fleas, bird mites cannot reproduce on human blood; they need the blood of a bird to complete their life cycle.
+Unlike fleas, bird mites cannot generally reproduce on human blood; they need the blood of a bird to complete their life cycle.

 Most bird mites can survive ten days without a bird host.
 Furthermore, they have a shorter life cycle than the flea.